Dear visitor, this tool called OsmHydrant eases the process of adding and editing hydrants to OpenStreetMap.

 If you wanna use OsmHydrant to add & edit fire-fighting facilities, you need an OpenStreetMap account.
 However, the registration at OpenStreetMap is free of charge.

-Before each session, where you gonna add fire water utilities or edit existing ones, you need to login into your OpenStreetMap account and allow OsmHydrant edit the map in your name.
+Before each session, where you gonna add fire-fighting facilities or edit existing ones, you need to login into your OpenStreetMap account and allow OsmHydrant edit the map in your name.
 To start you session click onto OAuth/Login.

 After a successful login, you can start to edit fire-fighting facilities by selecting them in the map or in the list.